markjprice/cs12dotnet8/docs/sql-server/README.md

 - `TrustServerCertificate`: This keyword enables trusting the local certificate if set to `true`.
 - `MultipleActiveResultSets`: This keyword is set to `true` to enable a single connection to be used to work with multiple tables simultaneously to improve efficiency.
 It is used for lazy loading rows from related tables.

+> **Good Practice**: Never store a password or other sensitive values in your source code.
+Get those values from an environment variable or a secret management system like [Secret Manager](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) for local development secrets or [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) for cloud and production secrets.

 ## Data source aka server name

 As described in the list above, when you write code to connect to an SQL Server database, you need to know its server name.
 The server name depends on the edition and version of SQL Server that you will connect to, as shown in the following table: